About the Journal

 Our Editorial Advisory Board (review panel) is made up of practicing action researchers and action learners, representing the broad spectrum of the field philosophically, culturally and in terms of disciplines.
 Panel members are located in Australia, New Zealand, the UK, Europe, the Americas and Asia.
 They include academics, consultants, staff from NGOs and government departments.

 We try to allocate papers to reviewers in the areas in which the reviewer has interest or expertise.
 However this is not always possible, nor necessary.

 The reviewers work to our criteria to give feedback.
 The feedback is sent to the writers by the Editor with an offer to resubmit in response to the feedback.
 Resubmission does not guarantee publication.
 The Editor-in-Chief makes final decisions about publication and writers are informed by email.

-ALARj, initially named as ALAR journal is a publication of the Action Learning Action Research Association Ltd, ALARA, initially known as ALARPM.
+ALARj, initially named as ALAR Journal is a publication of the Action Learning Action Research Association Ltd, ALARA, initially known as ALARPM.
 The first issue was in 1996.
-The journal is managed by the ALARA Board whose members nominate a Managing Editor to oversee the bi-annual publication.
-An international panel of reviewers offers double blind reviews to contributers.
+The journal is overseen by a Gloabal Strategic Publications Editorial Board, which is a sub-committee of the ALARA Board.
+The Editorial Board nominate a Managing Editor to the ALARA Board to oversee the bi-annual publication.
+An international panel of reviewers (Editorial Advisory Board) offers double blind reviews to contributers.
 ALARj is fundamentally a practitioner's publication.
-As such the Editors encourage new writers, and value highly critically reflections on theories of practice to progress the field.
+As such, the Editors encourage new writers, and value highly critically reflections on theories of practice to progress the field.
 The Editorial Advisory Board uses specific criteria to evaluate papers, desgned for the field.